ryohare/secrets-init/README.md

 It is possible to use AWS Systems Manager Parameter Store to store application parameters and secrets.

 User can put AWS Parameter Store ARN as environment variable value.
-The `secrets-init` will resolve any environment value, using specified ARN, to referenced parameter value.
+The `secrets-init` will resolve any environment value, using specified ARN, to referenced parameter value and assign the value to an environment variable that is the name in parameter store for the value.
+The environment variable used to supply ARN is disreguarded.

 ```sh
 # environment variable passed to `secrets-init`